myparcelnl/address-widget/README.md

 #### Window Object

 If you consume the widget via a script tag, you can pass the configuration via the `window` object.
+You currently cannot choose a country within the widget itself, you need to pass it as a configuration option.
+When the country is not set, the widget will default to the Netherlands.
+Other countries are not supported at this time and setting them will hide the widget.

 Doing this, however, will always expose your API key to the client.
 You should use an API proxy to keep your key secret.

 Example: